EmbeddedOS/embeddedos.github.io/_posts/2025-10-04-object-memory-model-atomic.md

 }
 ```

-The compiler are free to optimize the code around the atomic operation:
+The compiler are free to optimize the code around the atomic operation, the CPU are free too run instruction too.
+For example, it could be:

 ```cpp
 x += 3;